emrld52/ZombieGuy40/README.md

 - Learning basic GLSL to program my vertex & fragment shaders.
 - Using smart workarounds (object-pooling) to runtime memory allocation to avoid error prone malloc() and free() functions.
 - Organization.
 C is wrote very differently to C# making organization a lot different and more challenging.
+- Pathfinding was especially challenging as I didn't have time to work on a more complex A* system.
+I had to settle for a custom simpler algorithm, this was one of the bigger problems I overcame this project even if the solution wasn't the most elegant (I'm not particularly happy with the pathfinding in the game, I think I could work on a better implementation now).

 # Compilation 👷‍♂️